Damascus Arabic: Intonation

 One of the most distinctive features of typical DA, which is most pronounced in the old quarters, is the lengthening of the last vowel of interrogative and exclamative sentences.
 This peculiar intonation has a 'sing-songy' feeling which leads some to call it as 'singing' rather than speaking when compared to Egyptian Arabic.

 The actor of 'Moataz' in Bab al-Hara is quite famous for this during fights.
-This can be mocked by non-DA speakers.
+This is frequently parodied by non-DA speakers.

 Variation

 MSA influence

 Due to Syria's education in MSA and global communication, DA is experiencing changes towards classicalism, pseudo-classicalism, neologisms and journalese; local characteristics are rapidly being abandoned in favour of such uses.
 For example, the traditional zōzi (my husband) is being replaced by žōzi and the new semi-classical variant zōži emerged.
 This rapid influence can be considered the main difference between the traditional and contemporary DA versions.

 Religion

 Velarisation tends to be more pronounced in Christian quarters.

 Jews in Iskenderun and Antakya used to speak with dialects quite close to Damascus and Aleppo urban dialects due to their interaction with the Jews there, which differentiated them from people living there.
 Syrian Jews also used to pronounce Hebrew loanwords containing ח, ע, צ and ט with their biblical Hebrew and Arabic equivalents.